ulisses-alves/elm-element/README.md

 This library is meant to streamline the process of turning Elm applications into standard HTML elements that can be used inside other applications regardless of the technology choice.

 ## Usage
-Given  an Elm app that wants to use a DatePicker application as an element:
+Given an Elm app using a datepicker application as an element:

 ```index.js```
 ```javascript